Air Tightness Testing

 Air Tightness Tests carried out to additional plots within the same site visit.
 This can help you achieve those last final CLM sign offs for the end of the month.
 As always, our knowledgeable technicians are here to help & work with you to achieve the required outcome.

-Part L Building regulations outline that the minimum air tightness of a new building must achieve no worse than 10 m3/(h.m2) at 50 Pa.
-However it has become common practice to see a target of 5 m3/(h.m2) at 50 Pa as an easy and cost effective way to help improve the DFEE (Dwelling Fabric Energy Efficiency) over the target generated in SAP as explained in more detail here
+Dwellings air pressure tested in Part L Building regulations outline that the minimum air tightness of a new building must achieve no worse than 8m3/(h.m2) at 50 Pa.
+Now common practice to see a target of 5 m3/(h.m2) at 50 Pa as an easy and cost effective way to help improve the DFEE (Dwelling Fabric Energy Efficiency) over the target generated in SAP as explained in more detail here.

-The test must be conducted by an accredited engineer operating under a body such as ATTMA (Air Tightness Testing Members Association) which is what we offer here at BREW Compliance.
+Testing must be conducted by an accredited engineer operating under a body such as ATTMA (Air Tightness Testing Members Association).

 Passiv Haus Testing Explained